ledennis/data-structures-and-algorithm-python/Exercises/Chapter_3/Creativity.md

 ## C-3.38
 Show that summation of i=1 to n of i^2 is O(n^3)
 Since there are n elements, i to n, and n^2 operation for each n, this is O(n^3)

+## C-3.39
+Show that summation of i=1 to n of i/2^i is less than 2 Since 1 / 2 = .5, as n approaches infinity, the summation approximates to 1, which is less than 2